Home » Leadership

 The SLS brings the One University concept to life by diminishing internal boundaries, promoting sharing of information, and facilitating university-wide teamwork.

-Higher Education Resource Services (HERS) is an educational non-profit providing leadership and management development for women in higher education administration.
-In the past thirty-five years, HERS has provided leadership and management programs for more than 4000 women in higher education.
+Higher Education Resource Services (HERS) is an educational non-profit dedicated to creating and sustaining a community of women leaders through leadership programs and other strategies.
+In the past forty years, HERS has provided leadership and management programs for more than 5000 women in higher education.

-The Summer Institute, a partnership between HERS and Bryn Mawr College and the University of Denver, is a premier residential professional development program.
+The Summer Institutes, a partnership between HERS and Bryn Mawr College and the University of Denver, are premier 12-day residential professional development programs.
 The intensive curriculum allows participants to gain skills and perspectives they can put to use immediately, while also building a national network for continuing exchange of information and expertise.

 The curriculum covers:

 - Planning and leading change in the academy